 Too many analytics

 No, we’re not trying to confuse you.
-We did say that it’s a bad habit not to use enough analytics, but it’s also not great to rely only
+We did say that it’s a bad habit not to use enough analytics, but it’s also not great to rely only on analytics.

 Focusing too much on your analytics can result in robotic, non-creative marketing.
 Also, having too much data can get overwhelming and confusing, which isn’t helpful either.
 Aim for a healthy mix of analytical and creative thinking.